nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 Get git [for Mac](https://git-scm.com/downloads) or [Git for Windows](https://gitforwindows.org/).

 - Git for Windows additionally comes with Git Bash, which gives Windows users a UNIX-like command shell.
 - WINDOWS USERS - you should use Git Bash or Windows Subsystem for Linux (WSL) rather than Windows' default Powershell or other command line shell program.
-To set Git Bash or WSL as the default terminal shell within Visual Studio Code, you can try to follow the instructions in [the second answer here](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal) by **Mahade Walid** and edited by **FruityOatyBar** (ignore the first answe, which is outdated).
+To set Git Bash or WSL as the default terminal shell within Visual Studio Code, you can try to follow the instructions in [the second answer here](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal) by **Mahade Walid** and edited by **FruityOatyBar** (ignore the first answer, which is outdated).
 - Mac users already have a UNIX command shell in the Terminal app.

 ---